hghcomphys/hghcomphys.github.io/_posts/2021-06-13-mahalanobis-image-outlier-detection.md

 _Keras_ `ImageDataGenerator` takes various image transformations (e.g. rightness, rotation, zoom) as input arguments.
 <!--  -->
 The `one-hot` encoding is further used for the image labels.
-This basically creates a binary column for each digit.
+The latter basically creates a binary column for each digit.

 ```python
 def scale(img):